abhishektangudu/care-benefit-verification/README.md

 - Error handling

 ### Issues
-1. unable to create stable package
+1. **Unable to create stable package**
-- API Limit for sf package version create command.
+   - API Limit for sf package version create command
-- ContactContactRelation object issue - unable find the correct setting that need to added to the scratch-def.json file which is needed to create a stable version of package.
+   - ContactContactRelation object issue - unable to find the correct setting that needs to be added to the scratch-def.json file which is needed to create a stable version of package

+## Quick Start

+For detailed installation instructions, see [INSTALLATION_GUIDE.md](INSTALLATION_GUIDE.md).

+### Installation Steps
+1. Deploy the package to your Salesforce org
+2. Assign the permission set to users
+3. Configure named credentials
+4. Set up assignment rules and queues
+5. Configure external client app for API access